swcarpentry/board/proposals/instructor-training-selection.md

 -   With 4-6 people.
 -   Co-locate in one room for the two days
--   Commit to jointly running one workshop no longer then April 1st, 2016.
+-   Commit to jointly running one workshop no later than April 1st, 2016.

 ### Members